 Thessaloniki, the second-largest city in Greece, is a popular tourist destination for those looking to explore northern Greece.
 The city has a rich history that is on display in its many museums and historical sites.
 However, Thessaloniki is also a city that is alive and vibrant, with lively nightlife and plenty of restaurants and bars.
-In this post, I will share a list of the 15 Top-Rated Attractions & Things to Do in Thessaloniki.
+In this post, I will share a list of the 15 Best and Fun Things to Do in Thessaloniki.
 So what are you waiting for?
 Start planning your Thessaloniki getaway today.

 Things To Do In Thessaloniki